mmeidlinger/lut_ldpc/README.md

 # Writing your own programs
-The [Makefile](./Makeflei) is configured to compile one executable per source file in the `prog` directory and link it to all object files of LUT LDPC.
+The [Makefile](./Makefile) is configured to compile one executable per source file in the `prog` directory and link it to all object files of LUT LDPC.
 Try adding [this](trees/README.md) example as `prog/tree_example.cpp` and rebuild and install using `make && make install`.
 This should give you the  program `bin/tree_example`.

 # Referencing
-If you use this software for your academic research, please consider referencing our original contributions [[1,2]](#Literature)
+If you use this software for your academic research, please consider referencing our original contributions [[1,2]](#literature)
-# Literature {#Literature}
+# Literature {#literature}
 [[1] M. Meidlinger, A. Balatsoukas-Stimming, A. Burg, and G. Matz, “Quantized message passing for LDPC codes,” in Proc.
 49th Asilomar Conf.
 Signals, Systems and Computers, Pacific Grove, CA, USA, Nov.
 2015.](http://ieeexplore.ieee.org/document/7421419/)

 [[2] M. Meidlinger and G. Matz, “On irregular LDPC codes with quantized message passing decoding,” in Proc.
 IEEE SPAWC 2017, Sapporo, Japan, Jul.
 2017.